BurlingtonCodeAcademy/jsah-june-2021-notes/week-2/session-3/strings.md

 false
 ```

-For example, if you say `"apple" < "apricot"`, JavaScript does something like this behind the scenes:
+For example, if you say `"apple" < "apricot"`, JavaScript looks at the ASCII code (where the character falls in the ASCII table) for each character in each string.
+It's doing something like this behind the scenes:

 ```js
 > "apple".charCodeAt(0)
 97